Konsl/satisfactory-world-generator/README.md

 - description of the mismatch between game and this tool (if not obvious)
 - (preferrably) a screenshot of the generated node distribution

+## Build Instructions - **ONLY FOR EXPERTS**

+- Clone this repo
+- You need to provide `src/default-world.json`, which describes the resources present in the default world and can be generated from the game assets using `scripts/`
+- Run `cargo run` to start the tool